 Examines the process involved in our efforts to design products and environments that optimally serve their intended use.
 Emphasis on research carried out to develop basic principles for application in the ergonomic design processes.
-Prerequisite: PSYC 291 or one math course
+Prerequisite: PSYC 291, 200-level math course, or one ENVI Foundations course